scrffy/FitnessProgram/workouts/week4-welcome.md

 My cardio recommendations don't change week to week - you just need to hold yourself accountable and make sure you're completing SOME form of cardio.
 I don't mind how you choose to do so, it could be a hike with friends, the stair machine at the gym, laps of a pool or a local sport - it's entirely up to you.

-Last week we focussed on a , this week the main event is a HIIT workout.
-As always, alternatives are provided beneath.
+Last week we focussed on a Pilates workout, this week the main event is a Fitness Class.
+I understand that a good portion of you won't want to sign up/aren't interested in a fitness class - therefore the usual alternatives are provided and I highly recommend repeating your Week 2 HIIT workout this week!

 Let's get into it!!